 Daruba, Morotai’s main town, has at least one very good restaurant: Rumah Makan Irfamas (Ikan Bakar, what else.).
 However, apart from eating good fish there’s not much to do in Daruba.
 You have to get out of town.

 Muhlis Eso, the guy from Morotai’s WWII museum (it’s a small private collection, but a big museum has recently opened its doors) helped us organize a motorcycle to explore the island’s east coast and he also joined us as a guide.
 Though his English and our Indonesian are very limited, we got along very well.
 Muhlis is a great person, very considerate and helpful and he’s one of the (unfortunately) very few environmentally conscious Indonesians we’ve met.
+You can find his contact information at the end of this post.

-Driving along the coast
+Driving Along the Coast

 The drive along Morotai’s winding coastal road leads through coconut palm forests and small villages and is absolutely gorgeous.
 It was, however, a very long way to beautiful Gorango bay (Tanjung Gorango – Cape Gorango, as it is called in Indonesian), the place we wanted to visit; the island is bigger than it seems!
 Along the way we visited a WWII site and some beautiful beaches.
 Here, the water and the beaches are cleaner than elsewhere in Indonesia; to the north and east, there are no more Indonesian islands, there’s just the Pacific ocean.